liblit/uw-cs-letterhead/README.md

 * The footer of this document class uses a proper en dash before “Madison”.
 The paper letterhead incorrectly uses a hyphen.

-* The footer of the paper letterhead Friz Quadrata Bold on the first line and Optima on the remaining lines.
+* The footer of the paper letterhead uses Friz Quadrata Bold on the first line and Optima on the remaining lines.
 These commercial fonts are not available in a standard TeXLive installation.
   Therefore, this document class uses the default sans-serif font for the entire footer, boldfaced on the first line.
 As mentioned above, if you have loaded other packages that change the default sans-serif font, that change will apply to the footer as well.

 Non-Bugs